-- demand for hydrocarbons, which is affected by worldwide population growth, economic growth rates and general economic and business conditions; - costs of exploring for, producing and delivering oil and natural gas; - political and economic uncertainty and socio-political unrest; - government policies and subsidies; - available excess production capacity within the Organization of Petroleum Exporting Countries ("OPEC") and the level of oil production by non-OPEC countries; - oil refining capacity and shifts in end-customer preferences toward fuel efficiency and the use of natural gas; - technological advances affecting energy consumption; - potential acceleration of the development of alternative fuels; - access to capital and credit markets, which may affect our customers' activity levels and spending for our products and services; and - natural disasters.
+- demand for hydrocarbons, which is affected by worldwide population growth, economic growth rates, and general economic and business conditions; - costs of exploring for, producing, and delivering oil and natural gas; - political and economic uncertainty, and socio-political unrest; - government policies and subsidies related to the production, use, and exportation/importation of oil and natural gas; - available excess production capacity within the Organization of Petroleum Exporting Countries ("OPEC") and the level of oil production by non-OPEC countries; - oil refining and transportation capacity and shifts in end-customer preferences toward fuel efficiency and the use of natural gas;

+- technological advances affecting energy consumption; - development, exploitation, and relative price, and availability of alternative sources of energy and our customers' shift of capital to the development of these sources; - volatility in, and access to, capital and credit markets, which may affect our customers' activity levels, and spending for our products and services; and - · natural disasters.

 The oil and gas industry has historically experienced periodic downturns, which have been characterized by diminished demand for oilfield services and downward pressure on the prices we charge.
-The current downturn in the oil and gas industry, which began in 2014, has resulted in a reduction in demand for oilfield services and could further adversely affect our financial condition, results of operations or cash flows.
+While oil and natural gas prices have recently started to rebound from the downturn that began in 2014, the market remains quite volatile and the sustainability of the price recovery and business activity levels is dependent on variables beyond our control, such as geopolitical stability, OPEC's actions to regulate its production capacity, changes in demand patterns, and international sanctions and tariffs.
+Continued volatility or any future reduction in demand for oilfield services and could further adversely affect our financial condition, results of operations, or cash flows.

-Our success depends on our ability to implement new technologies and services.
+Our success depends on our ability to develop, implement, and protect new technologies and services.

-Our success depends on the ongoing development and implementation of new product designs, including the processes used by us to produce or market our products, and on our ability to protect and maintain critical intellectual property assets related to these developments.
-If we are not able to obtain patent, trade secret or other protection of our intellectual property rights, if our patents are unenforceable or the claims allowed under our patents are not sufficient to protect our technology, or if we are not able to adequately protect or patents or trade secrets, we may not be able to continue to develop our services, products and related technologies.
-Additionally, our competitors may be able to develop technology independently that is similar to ours without infringing on our patents or gaining access to our trade secrets.
-If any of these events occurs, we may be unable to meet evolving industry requirements or to do so at prices acceptable to our customers, which could adversely affect our financial condition, results of operations and cash flows.
+Our success depends on the ongoing development and implementation of new product designs, including the processes used by us to produce and market our products, and on our ability to protect and maintain critical intellectual property assets related to these developments.
+If we are not able to obtain patent, trade secret or other protection of our intellectual property rights, if our patents are unenforceable or the claims allowed under our patents are not sufficient to protect our technology, or if we are not able to adequately protect our patents or trade secrets, we may not be able to continue to develop our services, products and related technologies.
+Additionally, our competitors may be able to independently develop technology that is similar to ours without infringing on our patents or gaining access to our trade secrets.
+If any of these events occurs, we may be unable to meet evolving industry requirements or do so at prices acceptable to our customers, which could adversely affect our financial condition, results of operations, and cash flows.